FromTheRags/THC_challenge/challenge_reverse/android/buyExpress/README.md

 **NB:** Last version of [apktool](https://ibotpeaches.github.io/Apktool/) have issues with the format of ressource, so use 2.3.4 to be compatible
 ### 3. With default values
- Or if you do not want to deal with apk, just redirect `https://tryagain.dynamic.net:80` to your local server.
+ Or if you do not want to deal with apk, just configure your local network to put the server on `http://192.168.43.193:8080`.

 ## Installation